Royals vs. Cardinals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .222 with two doubles, three walks and two RBI.
+- Witt Jr. will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .300 with two doubles, a home run, two walks and four RBI.

 Witt Jr. Recent Games